 That’s right.
 And the pro-active presence of ferocious competitors can be a catalyst for serious play.

 But remember that when dealing with bankers, you are dealing with an individual rather than a company as briefly mentioned in point #6.

 For a banker, the biggest competitors are actually not the bankers of a competing lender… but the other bankers working in the same office!

 If you somehow get into a situation whereby 2 bankers in different teams of the same office are fighting to acquire you as a client, get ready for fireworks.

 Think about it.

 Both internal parties will be rushing to see who reaches the product manager first.
 They might both be enlisting the help of their own team heads to fight for the acquisition of your loan.
-They will be contemplating within their own teams about how low the interest rates can go and how much free stuff they can giveaway.
+They will be contemplating within their own teams about how low the interest rates can go, how much closing expenses they can waive, and how much free stuff they can giveaway.
 This can even lead to intervention from the department head.

 Depending on the dynamics of the working environment, you could potentially be starting a war in the loan office.

 So how do you get a colleague to chase you as a client?